gmegidish/awsak/README.md

 shp - shapes files (vector graphics)
 ```

 To back the resources back into a memlist file, use the `pack` command.
-So to reverse the process, simply run
+So to reverse the process, simply run:

 ```bash
 awsak pack --indir resources --outdir disk